dbg3220/inTune/docs/DesignDoc.md

 > _You must also provide sequence diagrams as is relevant to a particular aspects
 > of the design that you are describing.
 For example, in e-store you might create a
 > sequence diagram of a customer searching for an item and adding to their cart.
-> Be sure to include an relevant HTTP reuqests from the client-side to the server-side
+> Be sure to include an relevant HTTP requests from the client-side to the server-side
 > to help illustrate the end-to-end flow._

 ### ViewModel Tier
 The ViewModel Tier is the Rest-API of our program and it consists only of controllers for data types used in the View tier.
 It acts as the point of contact between our front end and back end.
-It interacts with HTTP requests and responds with certain bodies and certin error codes as responses(i.e. OK, CREATED, INTERNAL_SERVER_ERROR, CONFLICT)
+It interacts with HTTP requests and responds with certain bodies and certain error codes as responses(i.e. OK, CREATED, INTERNAL_SERVER_ERROR, CONFLICT)